ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFCController.md

-## NFC Controller
+## NFC controller

-To use a NFC controller, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.
+To use an NFC controller, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.

-### NFC Controller Class Reference
+### NFC controller class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/FIXME)

-### NFC Controller Example
+### NFC controller example

 ```cpp
 #include "stdint.h"